Daddy, let’s kill

 A year back

 My instructions were very clear.
-I was bred for this moment since long.
+I was bred for this moment since seven.
+Although my nerves flared, I knew how to curb them.
+After all, this wasn't the first time, I was putting up a show to entice.
 Unlike other cartel women, I knew what I was being prepared for.
 I wasn't the scapegoat sent to the Los Zetas syndicate, I was the trump card.

 Daddy's trump card.

 "Are you ready?"
-Dad walked into my room.
-His eyes scanned my dress and a smile appeared on his face.
-His walk still hurt him, the pain danced on his face but he endured it with a smile.
+Dad walked into my room, a smile appeared on his crumpled face.
+Over the past fifty years, he had suffered in silence, endured the betrayal of enemies and imbibed it in every wrinkled line of his skin.
+His walk still hurt him, the trembling stick and the pain dancing on his face confirmed it.
+But he engulfed it with a confident sneer.
 "You look good."
-Moving closer, he lend his hand, "Vamonos."
+Moving closer, he lend his shaky hand.
+"Vamonos."

 Before we entered dad's chambers, I squeezed his hand hard.
-He may have grown old and weary yet, there was determination lurking behind those milky eyes.
-Looking at me, his lips rose up, parting a smile.
-Although he would want to assure everything would turn out fine, his eyes conveyed the truth.
-He was as terrified as I.
+He may have grown old and weary, yet there was determination lurking behind those milky eyes.
+Looking at me, his lips rose, parting a smile.
+Although he too wanted to assure everything would turn out fine, his eyes conveyed the truth.
+He was as terrified as I was.

 Still, we Ramirez's' won't go down without a fight.